LongChan1993/LandmarkRemark/README.md

 - Signing in by inputing a unique username which is an entry point to the application.
 - On singing in , user is presented with a location permissions dialog with the below access actions.
 - Accept - On accepting, the current location of the user is displayed on the map.
-- Deny - The map does not display the current location of user and instead a toast message is displayed informing the user to enable location access.
+- Deny - The map does not display the current location of user and instead a snackbar is displayed informing the user to enable location access.
 The user in this state will be able to create markers and notes normally.
 - On sign in , the application checks for any location data from the firebase, loads and displays on the map.
 - Displaying current user location by using a blue dot.
 - Map click event to add a new marker with an associated note presented by an input dialog.The marker is represented by a standard black location icon.